 NYPD did not relinquish this information easily.
-On December 27, 2017, the New York State Supreme Court ordered the NYPD to produce certain records about the testing, development, and use of predictive analytics tools to the Brennan Center.
+On December 27, 2017, the New York State Supreme Court ordered the NYPD to produce these records.
 Both parties filed cross motions for reargument, which were denied in July of 2018.
 Also in July 2018, the Court issued an order rejecting NYPD’s argument that certain documents were protected from disclosure under FOIL exemptions, clearing the way for the NYPD to disclose the records as required.

 - Read the December 27, 2017 Order here.